Short-term Rentals Laws in Texas, United States

 Statewide Registration Requirement

-What is the length of stay of STR in the state?
+What is the length of stay of Short-term Rentals in Texas?

 According to law, a short-term rental (STR) is a temporary occupancy of 30 days or fewer.